The views expressed by the host on this program still documented to be almost always right 99.6% of the time.

 Well, everybody's got their own theory as to what the doctrine is.

-Half of those what I thought the doctrine is.
+I would have been embarrassed to say half of those, what I thought the doctrine is.

-I mean emerging doctrine, unless we're directly threatened, we're only going to use force in limited circumstances.
+I mean, emerging doctrine, unless we're directly threatened, we're only going to use force in limited circumstances.

 That's a doctrine.

-Um there's a beginning of a doctrine about how Obama views the use of force.
+There's a beginning of a doctrine about how Obama views the use of force.

 That's a doctrine.